Top Shopify payment gateways: Choosing the best one for your business in 2025

 Shopify Tip: Protect your profits when selling overseas, with Wise

-Open your Wise business account online for a one-time fee of S$ 99, and you’ll be able to withdraw payments in global currencies such as USD, GBP, EUR, AUD and NZD, as well as SGD from payment gateways fee free.
+Open your Wise business account online for a one-time fee of to enjoy all features, and you’ll be able to withdraw payments in global currencies such as USD, GBP, EUR, AUD and NZD, as well as SGD from payment gateways fee free.
 Simply transfer your balance from your chosen payment gateway to your Wise account where you can hold multiple foreign currencies, or switch back to SGD and withdraw to your local bank account.

 All currency conversion uses the mid-market exchange rate - the one you’ll find on Google - with low, transparent fees.
 This can work out much cheaper than using your regular bank or an alternative like PayPal - meaning more profit for you.